-Space Debris LIVE – 7th European Conference on Space Debris – LIVE broadcast APR 21 has ended
+Space Debris LIVE – 7th European Conference on Space Debris – LIVE broadcast APR 21 – WATCH AGAIN

 The meeting addressed one of the most important issues in the future of space.
 Members of the conference tackled the urgent problem of junk in orbit.